-Figs are an excellent source of fiber.
+Figs are an excellent source of fiber which promotes gut health and helps pull toxins out of the body.
 One serving of this salad provides about 12-15 percent of the daily requirement, in addition to some benefits from antioxidants, beta-carotene, and potassium.
 Figs also contain anthocyanins, which help reduce the risk of cancer.
 Deep purple figs have a greater concentration of anthocyanins than green or golden figs. Balsamic vinegar contains antioxidants and helps boost metabolism and regulate blood sugar.
 Slightly sweet and slightly tart, this salad also works well as an appetizer or dessert.

 1 cup balsamic vinegar